 Childhood is at times very challenging.
 In recent years studies have identified a dramatic increase in mental health difficulties in children and adolescents.

 As adults, with a fully developed brain, we have challenges expressing the overwhelm that we feel at times.
-As children and adolescents have not yet reached full brain development, it makes expressing their inner hurt very challenging.
-This generally results in behaviours which are concerning to those who love the child.
+As children and adolescents have not yet reached full brain development, it makes expressing their inner hurt through language very challenging.
+Resulting in behaviours which are concerning to those who love the child.

 Within the safe therapeutic space the play and creative materials become the vehicles for the child or young person to express their inner world.
 Their fears, stresses, worries, anxiety's and their grief.
 We put language to that experience.
 Finding ways to organise and understand these challenging life events.
 Identifying ways to communicate to our loved ones when we are in distress.
 Developing ways in which to bring a feeling of safety back into the body.